Paradigm4/streaming/README.md

 ## Stability and Security

 SciDB shall terminate all the child processes and cancel the query if any of the child processes deviate from the exchange protocol or exit early.
-SciDB shall aslo kill all the child processes if the query is cancelled for any reason.
+SciDB shall also kill all the child processes if the query is cancelled for any reason.

 ### SciDB EE